doomnor/anki-manual-zh-tw/src/studying.md

 hide cards in learning, as time is of the essence for those cards.
 On the other hand, when you study a learning card, any new/review siblings will be buried.

-Note: A card cannot be buried and suspended at the same time.
-Suspending a buried card will unbury it.
-Burying a suspended card does not work on Anki 2.1.49+, whereas on earlier versions, it will unsuspend the card.

 ## Keyboard Shortcuts